 To say that I like commencement speeches at graduations would be an understatement.
 I don’t just like them- I love them.
 I Google for lists and lists of who spoke where, and I watch as many as I can.
 I take notes on their style and delivery.
 I soak in their advice like they’re talking to just me in the room.
 I do this every year because it gives me so much motivation and inspiration.
 A reset.
 Fresh perspective.
 There’s something to be said about hearing from successful people at graduations.
 Given the distinction and honor of giving a commencement speech- I also appreciate the time, effort, and detail speakers put into their address.
-And often their advice is so candid- so raw- and while it’s aimed at helping new graduates tackle life, I think they’re advice is applicable to anyone- no matter how old you are.
+And often their advice is so candid- so raw- and while it’s aimed at helping new graduates tackle life, I think their advice is applicable to anyone- no matter how old you are.

 Below are my Top 10 favorites of 2012.
 I want to share with you- and make sure you share your favorites with others! (keep in mind, I watch as many as I can, but these ones in particular are my favorite)